sorousch9/connect/README.md

 <a href="https://dev.mysql.com/downloads/mysql/">MySQL Downloads</a>

 2-Create a MySQL Schema
-Once MySQL is installed, create a new schema with the name "connect-app" in your MySQL database.
+Once MySQL is installed, create a new schema with the name "connect-app" in your MySQL database.and import all data from "connect-app-db" folder.

 3-Clone the Connect App Repository
 Clone the Connect App repository from GitHub using the following command: